 You’ve been dreaming about it forever, and it’s finally happening … you’re planning a pet friendly road trip!
 With a little preparation, your trip will come off without a hitch.

 You can almost feel the wind in your hair (or fur).
 And just imagining all the new sights and scents along the way is giving you goosebumps.
 It’s going to be fantastic!
-But before you hit the road, there’s some work to do.
+But before you hit the next doggy road trip, there’s some work to do.
 We’ll walk you through the steps to planning a pet friendly road trip that you’ll never forget.

 Steps To Planning A Pet Friendly Road Trip